MaterializeInc/materialize/doc/user/content/ingest-data/postgres/amazon-aurora.md

     entire VPC CIDR, you can add inbound rules for the private IP addresses of the load balancer subnets.

-    - To find the VPC CIDR, go to your network load balancer and look under **Network mapping**.
+    - To find the VPC CIDR, go to the network load balancer and look under **Network mapping**.

     - To find the private IP addresses of the load balancer subnets, go to **Network Interfaces**, search for the name of the network load balancer, and look on the **Details** tab for each matching network